 Your research has been done, apparently, on the printed word.
 This is a verbal portion of history, and there were few reasons to print it until some began to get scientific and did the so-called "research!"
 Verbal, only!
 Get it?

 You need a historian, as well as a researcher on your staff.

 (Rude, ignorant and wrong.
 Good effort, but for full marks you also need capital letters.
-Note the mistaken attempt to make me into 'young people' - two words, two mistakes, again, good effort.)
+Note the mistaken attempt to make me into 'young people' - actually I'm an old person, so, two words, two mistakes, again, good effort.)

 Just in case you don't know much about American Football, the most important unit if measurement is the 'Yard'.
 Players have to get a minimum if 10 yards in 4 attempts to hold onto possession thus THE WHOLE NINE YARDS could mean still a lot to do, practically all of it, a long way to go to get the job done etc etc

 (Capitals and italics - interesting use of emphasis and an inventive leap of the imagination, in linking nine yards with ten yards.)